-It is tough out there in the job market.
+Sometimes you can’t take it anymore!
+Your boss’s yelling, lying, and constant threats are stressful.
+You want to leave, but the job market is challenging.
 Companies are laying people off left and right.
 People go for months and sometimes years and need help finding a job in their chosen fields.
-What can you do when working a highly-paid job in the finance industry that makes you feel terrible?
-Is it a mistake to quit a position where your boss is abusive and demanding without having some backup?
+What can you do when working a highly-paid job in the finance industry that makes you feel horrible?
+Is it a mistake to quit a job where your boss is abusive and demanding without having some backup?

 That is the question asked by a forum member on a well-known Internet forum, and they got some insightful answers.